 How Big is Madagascar Really?
 A Map Projection Perspective

-Discover the true size of Madagascar and how different map projections make this island nation appear larger or smaller than it actually is.
+See the true size of Madagascar and how different map projections make this island nation appear larger or smaller than it actually is.

 M